datopian/playbook/tech-leaders-program/README.md

 ## Commitment and Agreements

-The program lasts approximately 3 months.
-During that time you will attend a 1h classroom 4x a week on average.
-This classroom is part of your normal working time.
-In addition, you will be expected to take on up to 2h of homework a week which you will complete in *your own time*.
+Phase I of the program involves about 50-60h of classrooms.
+The classrooms are part of your normal working time.
+In addition, you will be expected to take on up to 24h of homework (usually no more than 2h a week) which you will complete in *your own time*.

 Agreements